rancher/rancher-docs/shared-files/_glossary.md

         Managed cluster
     </dt>
     <dd>
         A Kubernetes cluster that is managed by a Rancher server.
 Managed clusters can run on a variety of infrastructure and can be located anywhere.
-Rancher can provision Kubernetes from a hosted provider, provision compute nodes and then install Kubernetes onto them, or import existing Kubernetes clusters running anywhere.
     </dd>
     <p>
         <b>Synonyms:</b> <i>Downstream cluster</i>